-Eight weeks is usually the age where puppies are ready to go home, and most do.
+Eight weeks is usually the age when puppies are ready to go home, and most do.
 But some pups end up staying around a bit longer.
-Either because they need extra time with their mom, or they are the least favorite of the bunch.
+Either because they need extra time with their mom or they are the least favorite of the bunch.
 These puppies end up being priced lower until they sell because the breeders don’t want pups to be left behind.
-If you are happy to wait a few weeks, you could save yourself a few dollars.
-But you risk them being snapped up by someone else.
+If you are happy to wait a few weeks, you could save yourself a few dollars, though you might risk them being snapped up by someone else.

 Being a dog owner costs money.
 And when you welcome a gigantic goofball into your life, the costs are higher than the average dog.
 There are many things that you’ll need to purchase, both initially and throughout their lifetime.
 Some things aren’t necessary, but you might want to treat your pup to a Halloween costume, a photo shoot, or a birthday party.

 You also need to remember that life always throws unexpected things our way, and some will involve your pooch.
 This could include life-saving surgery from an accident or emergency boarding for an unexpected work trip.
-If you are concerned you might not be able to afford these instances, you’ll need to make sure that you have insurance in place to cover these unexpected costs.
+If you are concerned, you might not be able to afford these instances, and you need to make sure that you have insurance in place to cover these unexpected costs.

 There are many supplies you need to think about – pretty much everything you’ll need is in our table below.
 This is the stuff that you’ll need to buy yourself before your pup arrives home.
 You can reuse some of the stuff you already have if you have previously owned a big dog or a similarly shaped giant dog before.
 As long as it is no longer being used, of course!